 The Town entered into an agreement with Apple House Contracting to lease office space in the Town Hall office building.
-The lease agreement began November 1, 2019 for two years.
-Future minimum rental income is as follows: 2022: \$3,708.
-In 2021 rental income was \$11,124.
+For 2022 rental income was \$11,221.

 B. Risk Management

 The Town is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 To reduce insurance costs and the need for self-insurance, the Town has joined together with other municipalities in the Commonwealth of Virginia in several public entity risk pools (not self-insured) that operate as common risk management and insurance programs for member municipalities.
 The risk pools include: